licaakwarteng/angelica/index.md

 ### About:
-My portfolio holds some real-world and personal projects I have worked on.
+I'm detail-oriented, adaptable and skilled in developing data workflows that convert raw operational data into insights used by stakeholders to improve efficiency, reporting, and strategic clarity.
+You can count on me to support your customer operations, administrative processes, and financial decision-making through well-structured analytics solutions.
+Have an overview of some real-world and personal projects I have worked on.
 Kindly note that the names and elements have been altered to ensure data integrity.
 Thank you!